Millions in rural America lack reliable internet. How Massachusetts towns got online.

 “It lets us be connected here, where really before you were kind of remote,” Mrs. Paulson says, emphasizing the benefits for school-age children and their parents as well.
 “It’s made community-organizing things better.”

 But it wasn’t a cheap undertaking.
-Otis financed the plan with a neaarly $4 million municipal bond and a $1.8 million state grant.
+Otis financed the plan with a nearly $4 million municipal bond and a $1.8 million state grant.
 Such grant funding is a major driver of broadband expansion in the Bay State.
 An influx of federal funds from the American Rescue Plan Act and the Bipartisan Infrastructure Law has also been instrumental.

 But Sandisfield wasn’t able to finance its own network, says Jeff Bye, a retired rocket scientist who chaired the town’s broadband committee.
 Instead, the town partnered with Charter Communications, one of the nation’s biggest broadband providers.
 With state funding to offset construction costs, the company agreed to build a fiber-optic network to connect the town.